-The phenolic compounds and fatty acids in coconut oil are lubricating and hydrating to the vaginal tissues to relieve dryness instantly.
-Coconut oil is antibacterial and an excellent source of antioxidant vitamin E to stimulate the natural secretion of moisture in the vaginal tissues and soothe irritations.
-The oil is also colorless, which makes it a discreet solution and one of the best oils for vaginal dryness.
+The phenolic compounds and fatty acids in coconut oil are lubricating and hydrating to the vaginal tissues to relieve dryness instantly.1 Coconut oil is antibacterial and an excellent source of antioxidant vitamin E to stimulate the natural secretion of moisture in the vaginal tissues and soothe irritations.
+It is also colorless and widely available, which makes using coconut oil for vaginal dryness one of the best options for menopausal women.

-Like coconut oil, olive oil is a lubricant for instant dryness relief, and it's rich in antioxidant vitamin E for long-term vaginal health.
-The phenolic compounds in olive oil, including hydroxytyrosol and oleuropein, have a moisturizing effect on the genital tissues.
-Olive oil is also a staple in most people's kitchens, making it a convenient, go-to natural oil for vaginal dryness.
+Commonly found in kitchen pantries, olive oil is one of the best oils for vaginal dryness.
+The phenolic compounds and vitamin E in olive oil, including hydroxytyrosol and oleuropein, have a moisturizing effect on the genital tissues.2 Olive oil is also a staple in most people's kitchens, making it a convenient, go-to natural oil for vaginal dryness.

-Flaxseed is member of the species Linum usitatissimum, and the oil extracted from the seeds is a significant source of omega-3 fatty acids and phytoestrogens.
-This is great for nourishing the vaginal tissues while the oil itself acts as a natural lubricant for dryness.
+Flaxseed is member of the species Linum usitatissimum, and the oil extracted from the seeds is a significant source of omega-3 fatty acids and phytoestrogens.3 This is great for nourishing the vaginal tissues while the oil itself acts as a natural lubricant for dryness.
 Flaxseed's polyunsaturated fatty acids also have anti-inflammatory abilities, which can help reduce any pain, redness, and swelling.

 - Agero, A.L. & Verallo-Rowell, V.M.
 (2004).
 A random double-blind controlled trial comparing extra virgin oil with mineral oil as a moisturizer for mild to moderate xerosis.
 Dermatitis, 15(3), 109-116.
 Retrieved April 4, 2019, from http://www.ncbi.nlm.nih.gov/pubmed/15724344